jiho-dev/irongate-vpn/README.md

 * Web: http://www.irongatevpn.kro.kr:800

 ### VPN Service settings for Andriod (Alpha test)
 First, you have to install strongswan client Apps.
 Follow the directions below.
 If you are out of China, install strongswan client on Google Playstore.
 But in China, use the link to download it
 * https://download.strongswan.org/Android/strongSwan-2.1.1.apk
 ----------------------------
+* run strongswan apps in your phone
+* add profile and enter the parameters below

 <pre><code>
 * vpn server: irongatevpn.kro.kr
 * VPN type: IKEv2 EAP(Username/Password)